arommers/Libft/README.md

 <img src="https://i.imgur.com/HG66CCx.png?raw=true" alt="CODAM" style="max-width: 50%;">

 # Libft
 The libft project is a custom C library, providing a comprehensive set of standard C functions for tasks like string manipulation, memory allocation, and linked list handling.
-It will serve as useful toolkit for C programming, allowing for efficient and reliable code development.

-All the functions we've put together in this repo are linked and packaged up into a library called libft.a.
+All the functions we've created in this repo are linked and packaged up into a static library called libft.a.
 Think of it as a handy toolbox for essential C utilities.
-We can link this static library to our own projects and tap into this treasure trove of helpful functions.
+We can link this library to our other projects and tap into this treasure trove of helpful functions.
 Libft is a solid foundation to build upon, for many of our future projects.

 Our own trusty sidekick for coding in C!